kaushikb9/em-interviews/problems/ledger-app.md

-Problem Statement:
+## Problem Statement
-Expectations:
+Build a simple ledger that will help shopkeeprs manage their customers' credit dues

+## Expectations
 - Target users: SMEs
-- Users use this app to manage daily credit/debit transaction in the app
+- Shop owners use this app to manage daily credit/debit transaction in the app
 - user can login with phone otp
-- User can have multiple shops
+- Shop owners can have multiple shops
 - Every shop has set of customers
+- Customers could be visiting mutliple shops of the same owner